 The visual information that a fly’s brain receives while in action is filtered in a way that eliminates potentially misleading signals.
 This is what a study by scientists at Rockefeller University has found by measuring electrical activity in individual neurons in their brains.

-It’s the first illustration of how brains can ignore just one component of a complicated sensory signal carried by an entire group of neurons while leaving other signals in the same group untouched.
+It’s an illustration of how brains can ignore just one component of a complicated sensory signal carried by an entire group of neurons while leaving other signals in the same group untouched.

-This could begin to give us great insight into what information our own brains are and aren’t giving us and how our perception is merely a necessary and self-preserving version of our reality.
+This could begin to give us great insight into what information our own brains are and aren’t giving us and how our perception is a necessary version of our reality.

 With our brains meticulously editing this incoming information, I wonder if the deletions are being stored.
 Imagine if we could flip the process and find a way to view those unseen memories minus what we actually saw and congruently piece them together.